jackun/openencodevfw/README.md

 Installing
 ============

+ * Unpack the archive somewhere, right click on `install.bat` and click `Run as Administrator`.

+If it complains about missing files, try the more manual version:

  * Unpack the archive somewhere, open command prompt as administrator by typing `cmd` to start menu or "Metro" and press SHIFT+CTRL+Enter or right click on the icon and click `Run as Administrator`.
  * Go to unpacked folder by typing into opened command prompt `cd some\where\OpenEncodeVFW-bin`.
  * Type `install.bat` and press enter to run the installer.